-This section requires a storm facility to have a 30 foot setback from a street.
-Staff have conditioned in staff reports to allow storm facilities to be constructed closer to a street if there is enhanced landscaping buffer.
+This section requires a storm facility to maintain a 30 foot setback from a street.
+Staff have conditioned in previous staff reports to allow storm facilities to be constructed closer to a street if there is an enhanced landscaping buffer.
 Changing this section of code to comply with this condition was brought forward by staff.